-There is no final exam in this course - instead we will end the semester with final projects/presentations.
+There is no final exam in this course - instead we will end the semester with a "Märchenstunde" in which you present the Märchen that you will write for Schreibaufgabe 5.
+You will also submit a final written reflection about your and your classmates' Märchen.
 More information will be announced in class, well in advance of the due date.